 Propensity models likelihood – response models predictive analytics

-To predict which prospects are ready to make their first purchase, a likelihood to buy model evaluates non-transaction customer data, such as how many times a customer clicked on an email or how the customer interacts with your website.
+To predict which prospects are ready to make their first purchase, a likelihood-to-buy model evaluates non-transaction customer data, such as how many times a customer clicks on an email or how the customer interacts with your website.

 These models can also take into account certain demographic data.
 For example, in consumer marketing, they may compare gender, age, and zip code to other likely buyers.
 In business marketing, relevant demographics may include industry, job title, and geography.
-Predictive personalisation, working autonomously, automatically appreciates the uniqueness of the visiting customer activity, capturing each and every impression made as they navigate throughout the website.
+Predictive personalisation, working autonomously, automatically appreciates the uniqueness of the visiting customer activity, capturing every impression made as they navigate through the website.

 Predicting the Likelihood to Buy for First-Time Buyers

-For consumer marketers, likelihood to buy predictions allows you to decide how much of a discount you might allocate to a certain customer because people who are already more likely to buy won’t need as aggressive of a discount as customers who are less likely to buy.
-The models then get better over time, as companies collect more data and automatically test whether predictions actually become reality.
+For consumer marketers, likelihood-to-buy predictions allow you to decide how much of a discount you might allocate to a certain customer because people who are already more likely to buy won’t need as aggressive of a discount as customers who are less likely to buy.
+The models then get better over time, as companies collect more data and automatically test whether predictions become reality.

 For instance, the large European household appliance manufacturer Arcelik maintains a call centre where employees are given a list of customers who are likely to be ready to buy a new washing machine within the next few months.
 Agents then make calls to these customers with offers such as a year of free detergent with the purchase of a washing machine.
 The tactic works well for considered purchases, such as refrigerators or cars, and larger-ticket items such as high-end fashion apparel.